 Mares are not allowed to compete after their fourth month of pregnancy or with a foal at foot.
-If it is subsequently confirmed that a mare competed under either of these conditions, she will be disqualified from all events to which these conditions apply and the owner/rider will be referred to the disciplinary committee.
+If it is subsequently confirmed that a mare competed under either of these conditions, she will be disqualified from all events to which these conditions apply and the owner/rider will be referred to the Disciplinary Panel.

 Minor skin lesions may be treated using topical antibiotics only.
 Such treatments should only be applied after a Ride Veterinary Surgeon has inspected the lesion.
 Many topical (including herbal) preparations, some natural or herbal ‘calming’ feed supplements e.g. Valerian and some fly repellents e.g. lavender, contain Prohibited Substances.
-Competitors are warned that, if in doubt, veterinary advice should be sought.
+Riders are recommended that, if in doubt, veterinary advice should be sought.

 If, during a ride, it is necessary to treat a horse or pony with a drug the permission of a ride Veterinary Surgeon must be sought.
 He/she will investigate the reason for treatment and make a report to the TS/Ground Jury who shall decide whether the horse is to be allowed to continue or shall be eliminated.
 Note that the ride is deemed to have started if the horse has been presented for initial vetting prior to the start of the ride itself.